Jaso0n/FaceRecognize/README.md

 # This is my Face Recognition repo!

 ## From LeNet to MobileNet, the lighter but stronger CNN backbone

+    LeNet proposed by Prof. Yann LeCun, the first Convolutional Neural Network used for document recognition, is a milestone of machine learning.
+However, restricted by the

+deveplopment of computer hardware, the CNN didn't since the AlexNet

 ## Face Recognition with Deep Learning